Art and Art History

 Arts & Humanities Citation Index.
 A citation database with coverage for the arts and humanities, from 1980 to the present.

 Bibliography of the History of Art.
 The Getty provides access to the Bibliography of the History of Art (BHA) and to the Répertoire de la litterature de l'art (RILA) for no charge on its Web site.
 The databases, searchable together, cover material published between 1975 and 2007.
+International Bibliography of Art is the successor to the Bibliography of the History of Art.

 Other inter-disciplinary databases